svc-bot-mds/terraform-provider-tdh/docs/resources/user.md

   role_ids   = data.tdh_roles.all.list[*].role_id
   policy_ids = data.tdh_policies.all.list[*].id # filter or select all policies

+  organizations = [for s in data.tdh_organizations.all.list : s.id if !s.sre_org] # filter the organization data source to get the non sre organizations
   // non editable fields
   lifecycle {
     ignore_changes = [email]